MilaNLProc/contextualized-topic-models/README.rst

 Overview
 --------

+First, install PyTorch.
+Refer to th PyTorch installation pytorch_ to install a specific pytorch version that is supported by your platform and CUDA version.

 Install the package using pip

 .. code-block:: bash

     pip install -U contextualized_topic_models

 The contextual neural topic model can be easily instantiated using few parameters (although there is a wide range of parameters you can use to change the behaviour of the neural topic model).
 When you generate